hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_digital_rendering_of_a_quant_347e9c99-5df9-4375-a4d4-04f5bdf41f29-0_0.content.md

 ## Resources

 We provide a variety of resources for those interested in learning more about quantum computing.
-Our curated list of articles, videos, and books offers a comprehensive introduction to the field.
+Our curated list of articles, videos, and books offers a Com<wbr>pre<wbr>hen<wbr>sive introduction to the field.
 We also offer a directory of companies and organizations working in the quantum computing space.

 ## Contact Us